raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 The breadboard looks like this inside:
 ![Breadboard Cross-Section](images/breadboardxsection.png)

-So if we connect the ground to one of the rails and then make sure all the transistors connect to the same rail, we will be able to ground the whole rainbow with one wire.
+To ground the whole rainbow with one wire, connect the ground to one of the rails and then make sure all the transistors connect to the same rail:

 (diagram)

 + Now add all of your LEDs, LED jumper wires, and transistors to the breadboard in a colour arrangement of your choice.

 Make sure to leave room for a button at the end.
 It will help to use the same colour jumper wire as your LED if you are using many different colours.